johnlbellamy/Word-Embedding-Similar-Documents/README.md

 pnnl-demo
 ==============================

-Sentiment and semantic tagging for Solr
+Sentiment and semantic tagging to enable knowledge management using Solr.

 REQUIREMENTS
 ------------